Policy: Glossary - student policies and procedures

-A process that affords equal opportunity to students who have experienced extenuating circumstances.
-This may be applied in the admission process, or towards assessment items.
+A process that affords equal opportunity to students who have experienced extenuating circumstances that have had a negative impact on the assessment items submitted by the student.

 A set of related courses which are structures for students to achieve specific learning outcomes.
 A specialisation requires the completed of 24 units.
-Specialisations can be in a single discipline (eg mathematics) or multi-disciplinary (eg corporate sustainability).
+Specialisations can be in a single discipline (e.g. mathematics) or multi-disciplinary (e.g. corporate sustainability).
 Specialisations exist independently of programs but may be referred to by the requirements of a specific plan.
-Specialisations are available only to graduate plans and are listed on academic transcripts but not on testamurs.
+Specialisations are listed on academic transcripts but not on testamurs.

-An arrangement between a student, a sponsor and the University to cover some or all of the degree costs on behalf of the student.
-This may be subject to a formal agreement between the University or the agency, or the relationship may be primarily between the student and the agency.
+An arrangement between a student, a sponsor and the University to cover some or all of the program costs on behalf of the student.
+This may be subject to a formal agreement between the University or the sponsor, or the relationship may be primarily between the student and the sponsor.

 Student Contribution Amount